What is a resume?

 Schooling or Educational History

-In this piece, you only need to show your highest attainments in your education.
+In this section, you only need to show your highest attainments in your education.
 Results are not required unless they help prove how suited you are for the position.
+Therefore, you should merely just list what level schooling you completed, where, and what year.

 If you have space, you can add a short bullet list of your academic achievements, or groups you took part in while in school or tertiary education.

-This starts with your most recent occupation and works backwards.
+This starts with your most recent role and works backwards.
 This should consist of position title and the dates you worked in that position.
+You should also list your key responsibilities in each role.

 If this application is your first job, you can add other elements to demonstrate your experience: